-CILO is committed to helping people with disabilities out of homelessness by providing limited deposit assistance, rental subsidies and targeted support services.
+CILO is committed to helping people with disabilities out of homelessness.
+We offer low-income/subsidized and accessible housing lists to those seeking rental property.
+For those who are referred to us to access our housing program we may provide limited deposit assistance, rental subsidies and targeted support services.

 CILO assists people with disabilities who wish to find meaningful employment by helping them develop the skills and habits that will help them to be successful.
-Through one-on-one coaching and job training, consumers can set their employment goals and have access to employment and vocational training opportunities.
+Through one-on-one support and job readiness classes, consumers can set their employment goals and have access to employment and vocational training opportunities.

 CILO provides support and access to state and federal benefit programs with a goal to educate people with disabilities and to maximize utilization.

 Personal Assistance Services

 CILO administers Personal Assistance Services (PAS) programs in both Ohio and Kentucky that provide guidance, referrals, tools and resources for managing personal assistance services in order to work and live independently.
 These programs provide the financial assistance to compensate personal assistants for people with disabilities.
 The Consumer Managed Personal Assistance Services Workbook provides information from “what do I need help with?” to hiring and managing a personal assistant.
 Contact us for a copy of the Personal Assistance Services Workbook.